 In this post, we’ll discuss the different ways you can market your business via Facebook, and help you get started.
 Let’s get to it!

 The Power of Facebook Marketing for Small Businesses

 By now, you’re probably aware that crafting a strong online presence is essential – but what does that actually mean?
 Put simply, your online presence refers to the way you present yourself and your brand.
 A strong presence will help your business appear more professional, and may increase conversions and traffic as a result.

 Your company's website plays a central role in establishing that presence.
 Businesses with well-designed and useful websites tend to appear more credible to users.
 Visitor trust has a significant influence on how many conversions you receive, and the internet is now the first place most people look to learn about a new company.

 However, just having a website isn't enough.
-Fortunately, social media is another excellent way of getting attention and promoting trust.
-Creating and maintaining active profiles is a must, along with conducting frequent customer interactions.
+Social media is another crucial way to gain attention and promote trust.
+Creating and maintaining active profiles is a must, along with frequent customer interactions.

 Social media platforms also make marketing your business easier.
 Put simply, social media is one of the best ways to reach your desired audience.
-In fact, recent research has shown that most people in every age group use at least one social media site, and 30% of young people say they engage with a brand on social media at least once a month.
+Recent research has shown that most people in every age group use at least one social media site, and 30% of young people say they engage with a brand on social media at least once a month.

 Although there are a number of popular platforms, Facebook is by far the most popular social media website.
 In January 2018, 68% of Americans used Facebook regularly.
 Facebook also boasts 1.37 billion daily active users – that’s a lot of potential customers.
 What’s more, the platform offers a range of advertising tools that provide a convenient way to craft a strong online presence.